 - Great faith in the Universe and the power of good to transcend difficulties.

 - Mystical, religious, and psychic matters may attract.

 - Needs to escape from everyday life now and again.

 - Easily swayed, susceptible to suggestion, therefore easily used.

 - Lets imagination runs away with itself.

 - Flawed judgment and subsequent mistakes.

 - Unfulfilled desires could cause emotional pain.

-It reflects personalities which seem larger than life – far reaching, grand, and seeming ever optimistic for their goals.
+It reflects personalities that seem larger than life – far-reaching, grand, and seeming ever optimistic for their goals.
 Everything is done in a big way.
 There may be some illusion of grandeur in its contacts.

 Next planet in astrology: Saturn